 Introducing a New Cat to Your Existing Cat

 A 4-week step-by-step protocol that turns “they hate each other” into peaceful coexistence.
-Cat-to-cat introductions take longer than cat-to-dog — but with patience almost always work.
+Cat-to-cat introductions take longer than cat-to-dog, but with patience they almost always work.

 The short answer

 Take 4 weeks.
 Don't skip steps.
 Week 1: total separation in safe rooms.
 Week 2: scent swapping.
 Week 3: visual contact through a barrier.
 Week 4: supervised face-to-face.
-Hissing and posturing for the first weeks is normal — it's not failure.
-Real failure looks like sustained aggression with no signs of improvement after 4-6 weeks.
+Hissing and posturing in the first weeks is normal cat behaviour, not failure.
+Real failure looks like sustained aggression with no signs of improvement after 4-6 weeks, a pattern the American Veterinary Medical Association notes is a cue to get behavioural help rather than push through.

 Before you start: temperament fit